joshbegley/nyt-latest/previous.md

 `The elder Brown was booked into the Clark County Detention Center on Wednesday evening.`\
 https://nytimes.com/athletic/6567990/2025/08/21/jaylen-brown-father-arrest-attempted-murder-las-vegas/

-**Live Updates: Gunman Reported at Villanova University, Forcing Lockdown**\
+**Active Shooter Hoax Prompted Lockdown at Villanova, School’s President Says**\
-`The report of an active shooter drew a large police response to the university’s campus northwest of Philadelphia, where students were told to shelter in place.`\
+`Police had surged onto the university’s campus northwest of Philadelphia, as frightened students sheltered in place.
+But the school said there was no evidence of a gunman.`\
 https://nytimes.com/live/2025/08/21/us/villanova-active-shooter

 **Tempers boil over into fights at Seahawks-Packers joint practice: Takeaways**\